NKID00/FutureCrypto/README.md

    Trained model is saved on every epoch in `./model/<Time>_<Sum of previous epoches>_<Current epoch>/`.

-   Restore semi-trained model from the latest epoch:
+   Or run this script to restore semi-trained model from the latest epoch:

    ```sh
    $ python ./restore.py
    ```

-6. Plot the prediction (and real values):
+7. Run this script to plot the prediction (and real values):

    ```sh
    $ python ./plot.py